 We want to keep some whole so that the muffins are literally bursting with blueberry goodness!

-Top Tip 4: Using an ice-cream scoop is a good way to ensure that all of your muffins will be the same size.
+Top Tip 4: Using a large cookie scoop is a good way to ensure that all of your muffins will be the same size.
 If using a Texas muffin tin, you might need more than 1 scoop.

-I used butter when I lined my Texas muffin tin.
+I used butter when I lined my Texas muffin tin (you can also use a 12-cup muffin pan).
 You can see the difference above as patty liners have a folded edge which leaves an indent on the muffins.

 If you want to do this ensure the butter is at room temperature (softer to use) and use enough to ensure the bases won't stick - be liberal!

 You can also use a cooking spray to ensure the muffins won't stick - again a generous spray will ensure the base and sides are well oiled.

 Top Tip 4: Regular sized cup cake liners fit standard muffin tins and can make clean up easier!